-Section 23-502.
-Background Investigation
+23-502.
+Background Investigation.

 As part of the licensing process, each prospective primary management official and key employee shall be subject to a background investigation prior to hiring.
-For Class III gaming conducted in North Dakota, the investigation shall be conducted by the State of North Dakota.
-For Class III gaming conducted in South Dakota, the investigation shall be conducted by the State of South Dakota.
-Any costs of such investigations shall be paid by the applicant.
+For Class III gaming conducted in North Dakota, the investigation shall be conducted by the State of North Dakota, the Federal Bureau of Investigations (FBI) and the Tribe.
+For Class III gaming conducted in South Dakota, the investigation shall be conducted by the State of South Dakota, the Federal Bureau of Investigations (FBI) and the Tribe.
+Any costs of such investigations shall be paid by the applicant or the gaming establishment and are non refundable.
 In addition, the Commission may conduct its own investigation on any applicant for such license, with the costs paid by the applicant.
-Each applicant for a license regarding Class II or Class III employment shall execute a release permitting the appropriate State or the Commission to conduct such investigation, and shall provide his or her full name, address and social security number.
+Each applicant for a license regarding Class II or Class III employment shall execute a release of information permitting the appropriate State or the Commission to conduct such investigation, and shall provide his or her full name or other names used, address and social security number for the past ten (10) years.

-For Class II gaming conducted on the Reservation, the investigation shall be conducted by the licensee, or at its discretion, by the Commission.
+For Class II gaming conducted on the Reservation, the investigation shall be conducted in the same manner as set forth above.
+The Tribe's Law Enforcement Agency shall take the fingerprints to begin the background investigation.

-Section 23-503.
-Licensing Standard
+23-503.
+Licensing Standard.